djalbat/the-occam-user-manual/understanding-grammars.md

 ]
 ```

-Note that the regular expression literal for the last `unassigned` token type will match anything but whitespace.
+Note that the regular expression pattern for the last `unassigned` token type will match anything but whitespace.
-In fact again we make the point, as we did with the plain text lexer, that since a prior in-built rule will have already matched any whitespace this all but guarantees that the Florence lexer will cope with just about anything.
+In fact again we make the point, as we did with the plain text lexer, that since a prior in-built rule will have already matched any whitespace this guarantees that the Florence lexer will cope with any input.

 Here is the abridged top-level part of the BNF for the parser: